mriekkin/pathfinder/doc/Testing_document.md

 ![JaCoCo: summary of code coverage](img/test_coverage.png)

-The rest of this section describes package-by-package what kind of unit testing is done.
+The rest of this section describes package-by-package, in alphabetical order, what kind of unit testing is done.
 All packages except the GUI have unit tests.
 The GUI packages do not have unit tests.

 ### Package pathfinder.benchmark